elmendavies/satisfaction/README.md

 ## Comments

 Some improvements could be done to this algorithm.
-For example, to prioritize groups with window preference, and then tray to maintain the order of input specification file.
+For example, to prioritize groups with window preference, and then try to maintain the order of input specification file.